pymc-devs/pymc/sphinxdocs/modelchecking.rst

    >>> alpha_scores = pymc.geweke(trace, intervals=20)
    >>> pymc.Matplot.geweke_plot(alpha_scores, 'alpha')

-An example of convergence and non-convergence of a chain using `geweke_plot` is given in Figure :ref:geweke_ .
+An example of convergence and non-convergence of a chain using `geweke_plot` is given in Figure :ref:`geweke` .

 The second diagnostic provided by PyMC is the [Raftery_1995a]_ procedure.
 This approach estimates the number of iterations required to reach convergence, along with the number of burn-in samples to be discarded and the appropriate thinning interval.
 A separate estimate of both quantities can be obtained for each variable in a given model.